Thousands of Resources. Ready to help.

 “The [SSGS] team was phenomenal in being fluid and flexible for our wants and needs during the engagement,” said Mattson.
 “This helped our company get the maximum benefit from the program.
 We received numerous items and data packages throughout the engagement that showcased tools, techniques and methodologies for our business to use internally as we look to grow our business strategically.”

 The company has also utilized the MI-STEP program to offset the cost of export-related activities, as well as the Michigan Canada Center, which is one of MEDC’s international trade centers.
-GLSV’s participation in Pure Michigan Business Connect events in 2018 led the company to meeting buyers such as General Dynamics and RCO Aerospace Products, connecting with the latter at the AIAM Upper Peninsula Aerospace Expo.
+GLSV’s participation in Pure Michigan Business Connect (PMBC) events in 2018 led the company to meeting buyers such as General Dynamics and RCO Aerospace Products, connecting with the latter at the AIAM Upper Peninsula Aerospace Expo.

 MEDC is here to help Michigan businesses – learn more about our Pure Partnership opportunities.
 If you’re looking to expand your company’s footprint internationally and/or grow in the state of Michigan, learn more about MEDC’s International Trade Services and Michigan Business Development Program.